Study in Ireland for Indian Students

 • The primary reasons behind such great footfall can be attributed to the fact that 100% Irish universities fall under top 5% globally.

-• Indian students in Ireland rose from 700 in 2016 to 9000 in 2026, which is a 1200% increase in the last 10 years!
+• The number of Indian students in Ireland rose from 700 in 2016 to 9000 in 2026, which is a 1200% increase in the last 10 years!

-> The Irish Education System [STUDY IN IRELAND]
+The Irish Education System

 • Bachelor degrees are usually 3-4 years long.